Suffrage anniversary commemorations highlight racial divide

 “At that time, American Indians were not even considered citizens of the United States,” she said.
 While the Snyder Act of 1924 admitted Native Americans born in the U.S. to full U.S. citizenship, it was left up to the states to decide who had the right to vote, and it took more than 40 years for all 50 states to agree to grant them voting rights.

-Schroeder said there are still challenges today facing tribal members who want to vote.
-The American Bar Association has raised concerns about the effect of voter ID laws, long distances to register to vote on some reservations, lack of access to mail and socioeconomic disparities.
+Schroeder said there are still challenges today for tribal members who want to vote, including voter ID laws, long distances to register to vote on some reservations, lack of access to mail and socioeconomic disparities.

+Women of color in African American, Latino and other communities face similar barriers, making the anniversary of the 19th Amendment and the ensuing decades-long fight all the more relevant a century later in a high-stakes election year.

 Naishadham reported from Atlanta.